cncf/tag-security/governance/github.md

 ## Housekeeping

+### Main branch

-To maintain the main branch in a feasible way the Pull Requests shall come from forked repositories from tag-security.
-After which an unique name should be assigned to identify what will be changed in the forked repository by utilizing branches.
+To maintain the main branch in a feasible way, all Pull Requests shall come from repositories forked from tag-security.
+A unique branch name should be assigned to identify what will be changed in the forked repository.
 After being merged the branch will be deleted.
-Next contributions shall be in another fresh branch.
+Future contributions shall be in a newly created branch.
-This way we keep the repository clean and allows a faster acceptance as it's clear what exactly is addressed.
-This highly limits the amount of branches and stops having branches around for longer then needed.
+This way we can keep the repository clean and allow faster acceptance, as it's clear what exactly is addressed.
+This also keeps the number of branches low and prevents proliferation of stale branches.

+### Collaboration on pull requests

+Sometimes someone may submit a pull request and then be unavailable or unreachable to respond to change requests.
+In that case, the pull request may be modified by another member and then merged, provided that:

+- There have been attempts to reach out to the submitter without success, and
+- The PR has opted in to "Allow edits by maintainers"